-Applicant Experience Points will be provided for length of experience implementing the proposed 20 project activities or activity similar to proposed project.
+Applicant Experience Points will be provided for length of experience implementing the proposed project activities or activity similar to proposed project.
 Points will be deducted for previous disencumbered ESG grants, unresolved ESG monitoring findings, and late ESG annual reports.
-Program Design Quality of the proposed program in delivering activities to participants 20 consistent with HCD Core Practices and CoC Program Standards.
+20 Program Design Quality of the proposed program in delivering activities to participants consistent with HCD Core Practices and CoC Program Standards.
 Items such as CoC written standards for the proposed activity; provider guidelines governing activity operations; program rules for clients; the reasonableness of program staffing patterns and the activity budget relative to program design, target population, and local conditions; and collaboration with community partners will be considered.
-Need for Funds/Local The project meets H4H Partnership ESG funding priorities.
-The need is 10 Priority supported by data and analysis provided by the CoC, including data from HMIS and the most recent PIT count.
-2 20 Impact & Project Performance Data - up to 24 points 30 Effectiveness Projects will be evaluated using HMIS data pulled by H4H staff for federal fiscal year, 10/1/20-9/30/21, or for those projects not in operation during this entire time, the most recent 12-month period.
+20 Need for Funds/Local Priority The project meets H4H Partnership ESG funding priorities.
+The need is supported by data and analysis provided by the CoC, including data from HMIS and the most recent PIT count.
+2 10 Impact & Effectiveness Project Performance Data - up to 24 points Projects will be evaluated using data from HMIS for federal fiscal years, 10/1/20-9/30/21 and 10/1/21-9/30/22, or for those projects not in operation during this entire time, the most recent 12-month period.
 The performance measures will be: 1) Average length of stay for leavers; and 2) Percentage of leavers exiting to permanent housing.
 System-Level Performance Data - up to 6 points Scoring will be based upon a report on system-level performance submitted by the CoC.
-Scoring will be based on the CoC's shown improvement in either of the following two measures for the year ending 9/30/20: 1) The change in exits to permanent housing, or 2) increases in the number of chronically homeless persons served.
-Cost Efficiency Projects will be evaluated based on the average cost per exit to permanent 10 housing based on the total ESG project budget, project type, and the number of exits to permanent housing for the federal fiscal year, 10/1/20-9/30/21.
-Meets Objectives of Projects will be evaluated based upon the extent they identify and address 10 the Local specific strategic priorities described in the local 3-Year Homelessness Homelessness Plan Strategic Plan (Housing for Health Santa Cruz) Total Points Available 100
+Scoring will be based on the CoC's shown improvement in either of the following two measures for the federal fiscal years, 10/1/20-9/30/21 and 10/1/21-9/30/22: 1) The change in exits to permanent housing, or 2) increases in the number of chronically homeless persons served.
+30 Cost Efficiency Projects will be evaluated based on the average cost per exit to permanent housing based on the total ESG project budget, project type, and the number of exits to permanent housing for the federal fiscal year, 10/1/21-9/30/22.
+10 Meets Objectives of the Local Homelessness Plan Projects will be evaluated based upon the extent they identify and address specific strategic priorities described in the local 3-Year Homelessness Strategic Plan (Housing for Health Santa Cruz) 10 Total Points Available 100